-If you would rather find yourself a whole apartment or a private room in a local’s home on your road trip, then a private rental is a good option for you.
-There are numerous properties available — like this luxurious apartment in a quiet neighbourhood— we just wouldn’t recommend using it in Dubrovnik due to the burden on locals there.
-Click here to browse the best private rentals in Croatia!
+If you would rather find yourself a whole apartment or a private room in a local’s home, then a private rental is a good option for you.

 Hostel Mali Mrak — A small hostel that is perfect for solo and budget travellers.
 They have both dorm and private rooms available, clean facilities, friendly staff, and great common areas to meet other travellers.